owallet-io/owallet/readme.md

 4. Create PR into main

-#### If your chain needs to use special packages, please consider taking a look at the 'Packages Usage' section to learn how to implement your chain into OWallet
+#### If your chain needs to use special packages, please consider taking a look at the [CONTRIBUTING.md](Packages Usage) section to learn how to implement your chain into OWallet

 ## Example
 ```shell